AntsInMyEy3sJohnson/hazeltest/README.md

 * There is a loadbalancer with the IP ``192.168.44.129`` whose port `32571` points to at least one Hazelcast member
 * You run Hazeltest and the Hazelcast members on two separate networks (or network segments) and therefore have to rely on the sticky TCP connection unisocket client mode establishes to one of the Hazelcast members when initially making the connection via the loadbalancer

-These are some assumptions that may or may not be true in your particular setup, so please treat this only as a suggestion, and adjust your invocation as needed.
+These are some assumptions that may or may not be true in your particular setup, so please treat this only as a suggestion, and adjust your invocatiob as needed.

 ## Diving Deeper